Nirantar: Continuing Education Programmes (CEP) Admissions

 Objectives and Learner Outcomes

-Overall Objective: To provide certified training to youth workers, in order to promote the understanding and practice of social change through self empowerment and development of leadership qualities..
+Overall Objective: To provide certified training to youth workers, to promote the understanding and practice of social change through self-empowerment and development of leadership qualities.

 Specific Objectives